A book by Jean-Philippe LeBlanc · 2026

 Who is Jean-Philippe LeBlanc?

-Jean-Philippe LeBlanc is the author of After the Prompt: The Case for Ambient Intelligence and the Organizations That Will Get There First.
-He writes about AI strategy, intent architecture, and the organizational shifts required to move past the prompt interface.
+Jean-Philippe LeBlanc is the author of After the Prompt: The Operating Model for Companies That Want More Than AI Productivity.
+He writes about intent architecture, AI operating models, and the organizational shifts required to move past prompt-based AI adoption.